-New for 2018, The Wedding Shop has also launched a service that allows you to add to your gift list subscriptions to the things you love.
+New last year, The Wedding Shop also launched a service that allows you to add to your gift list subscriptions to the things you love.
 Think a monthly wine delivery, fresh flowers each week, or perhaps a regular cheese delivery – those little life-enhancing things that will bring extra joy to your first year as newlyweds.

 Once the list has closed, you confirm that you’re happy with the selection.
 Always check with your chosen company ahead of time how long it’ll take for your gifts to arrive – timings will vary.

 “It normally takes between 8 – 12 weeks for us to collate and collect the items ready for delivery, and it’s up to the couple to choose whether they’d like everything in one go, or to split their deliveries,” says Anne-Marie.

 “We can hold gifts for up to six months after the last order arrives in our warehouse.
 Contributory funds (cash or honeymoon) are transferred to the couple’s bank account within 48 business hours of receiving their transfer request.”

 Products received?
 Don’t forget the thank-yous!
 Make a note of who bought what, to ensure your cards are perfectly personalised – or your gift list company may do this for you.
 “We have a Thank You Card Manager which includes your guest’s name, the item they bought, their message and their address.
 It acts as an instant and handy check-list when writing up thank you cards.”

 Having so many gorgeous gifts to choose from can be an overwhelming experience.
 Just how on earth do you whittle it down to your favourites?
 An easy way to begin is by organising the items by price.